vchain-us/cnlc-docs/pages/help/messages.md

 title: Messages and Notifications
 ---

-The CNLC platform reports critical system events and display them on the *Messages* page in tabular format.
+The CNIL platform reports critical system events and display them on the *Messages* page in tabular format.
 Users can see separate lists to distinguish active messages from those that have already been read and acknowledged.

 ###### _Topics on this page..._